I-Dont-Remember/site/content/blog/confessions-of-everyday-software-engineers.md

 +++
-categories = []
-date = 2023-01-12T06:00:00Z
+categories = ["Software Development"] date = 2023-01-12T06:00:00Z
 description = "A small collection of confessions from everyday devs at companies across the industry.
-When impostor syndrome strikes, they can act as a reminder that we're all human." draft = true images = [] tags = ["FAANG", "Leetcode", "confessions"] title = "Confessions of Everyday Software Engineers"
+When impostor syndrome strikes, they can act as a reminder that we're all human." draft = false images = [] tags = ["FAANG", "Leetcode", "confessions", "software-engineering"] title = "Confessions of Everyday Software Engineers"

 +++
 Impostor syndrome sucks, and without hearing from real people, you can easily assume every software engineer is a god-tier FAANG architect mage who eats Leetcode Hard problems for breakfast, and never makes a mistake (_or at least, I did)_.
 Luckily, there's some normal people out here, too, but we’re the quiet majority.

 Read on for a small collection of real world confessions from anonymous devs.
-These people work at companies ranging from tiny 2 person startups up to the FAANG companies you can't stop gushing over.
+These people work at companies ranging from tiny 2 person startups, up to the FAANG companies you can't stop gushing over.

 ## Why am I minimally qualified to write this?

 * I’ve been a software engineer at a Fortune 100 since 2019, had a couple internships in other companies, and been building side projects all the while.
-* There are really smart developers at FAANG, Fortune X, and small startups that let me hang out with them, for unknown reasons.
+* There are really smart developers at FAANG, Fortune X, and startups that let me hang out with them, for unknown reasons.
 Ostensibly for friendship, but I have a hunch they all need my kidneys.
 * Reformed code purist - I used to feel like every codebase should have perfect test coverage, no linting errors, the most efficient architecture, and so on.
 Anyone who didn't was clearly a [lazy, terrible, no good, very bad](https://en.wikipedia.org/wiki/Alexander_and_the_Terrible,_Horrible,_No_Good,_Very_Bad_Day) developer.
 Guess what?
 Now **I’m** that lazy, terrible, no good dev without a perfect codebase!

 ## Confessions of real-world software engineers